fbpx

 What is cytoreductive surgery with HIPEC?

-Cytoreduction with HIPEC is a combination of surgery and heated chemotherapy used to treat peritoneal mesothelioma.
-Cytoreduction for mesothelioma involves removing the peritoneum (the thin lining surrounding the abdominal cavity) and manually resecting visible tumors.
+Cytoreduction with HIPEC is a combination of resection surgery and heated chemotherapy used as a peritoneal mesothelioma treatment.
+Cytoreduction for mesothelioma involves removing the peritoneum (the thin lining of the abdominal cavity) and manually removing all visible tumors.
 HIPEC stands for hyperthermic (heated) intraperitoneal chemotherapy.
 It involves bathing the abdominal cavity with liquid chemotherapy.

 blue box icon